stevedonovan/gentle-intro/nom-intro.md

 [nom](https://github.com/Geal/nom) is a parser library for Rust which is well worth the initial time investment.
-If you have to parse a known data format, like CSV or JSON, then it's best to use a specialized library like [Rust CSV](https://github.com/BurntSushi/rust-csv) or the JSON libraries discussed in [Section 3)(?).
+If you have to parse a known data format, like CSV or JSON, then it's best to use a specialized library like [Rust CSV](https://github.com/BurntSushi/rust-csv) or the JSON libraries discussed in [Section 4)(../4-modules.html#modules).

 Likewise, for configuration files use dedicated parsers like [ini](https://docs.rs/rust-ini/0.10.0/ini/) or [toml](http://alexcrichton.com/toml-rs/toml/index.html).
 (The last one is particularly cool since it integrates with the Serde framework, just as we saw with __serde-json__).

 But if the text is not regular, or some made-up format, then you need to scan that text without writing a lot of tedious string-processing code.
-The suggested go-to is often [regex](?), but regexes can be frustratingly opaque when sufficiently involved.
+The suggested go-to is often [regex](https://github.com/rust-lang/regex), but regexes can be frustratingly opaque when sufficiently involved.
 Nom provides a way to parse text which is just as powerful and can be built up by combining simpler parsers.
 And regexes have their limits, for instance, don't [use regexes for parsing HTML](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) but you _could_ use Nom to parse HTML.
 If you ever had the itch to write your own programming language, Nom is a good place for you start on that hard road to obscurity.

-There are some [excellent tutorials](?) for learning Nom, but I want to start at the hello-world level to build some initial familiarity.
+There are some excellent tutorials for learning Nom, but I want to start at the hello-world level to build some initial familiarity.
 The basic things you need to know - first, Nom is macros all the way down, and second, Nom works with byte slices, not strings.
 The first means that you have to be especially careful to get Nom expressions right, because the error messages are not going to be friendly.
 And the second means that Nom can be used for _any_ data format, not just text.
 People have used Nom to decode binary protocols and file headers.

-There will be a little friction, because you feed a Nom parser byte slices and the basic parsers return byte slices, which need to be converted.
+So for text there will be a little friction, because you feed a Nom parser byte slices and the basic parsers return byte slices, which need to be converted.

 ```rust